hmqcnoesy/ExcelMacros/README.md

 ## Compare Worksheets
 This will use Beyond Compare (assuming install at `C:\Program Files\Beyond Compare 4\BCompare.exe`) to compare sheets 1 and 2 of the active workbook.
+Make sure the temp file location specified in the bottom of the code already exists.

 ```vba
 Public Sub CompareWorksheets()